mikesuffield/DomainEvents/README.md

 ### Commands (aka Requests)

 As well as Events (Notifications), MediatR also supports Commands, known as "Requests".
 Commands implement the `IRequest<T>` interface, as shown below.
-The type specifies the data that will be returned to the person that has make the request (this is optional).
+The type `<T>` specifies the data that will be returned to the person that has make the request (this is optional).

 ```cs
 public class MakePurchaseCommand : IRequest<string>